dsnipe/freight-market-rails/README.md

 After customers put their position, they can find opposite, that match to their parameters (I simplify that part to one parameter, but here may be very complex algorithm).
 Also users can search use any others type of searching (not implemented).
 If one user find matched position, he send **Offer**, that create **Discussion**, where users chat each others.

+## Code explanation
+I put a Domain layer in `app/modules`
+API in `api/api` – root folders in 'app' directory can't be modules.
+In `app/workers` – RabbitMQ watchers (or any other workers)

 ## Gems
 * [Mongoid](http://mongoid.org/en/mongoid/index.html) – DB communication
 * [Wisper](https://github.com/krisleech/wisper) (pub/sub communication)